lionelmace/iks-lab/book/bind-service.md

     ![](./images/cloudant-credentials2.png)

-1. Copy the Credentials from the console to the file credentials.env  LMA
+1. Copy the Credentials from the console to the file credentials.env

 1. Optional: Create an instance of a service using the CLI instead of the Console.
     ```sh